The oldest public wildflower garden in the United States

 Toxic: The foliage is toxic to many people and should be handled with care.
 The fruit is said to also be toxic, particularly to children.

 Habitat: Climbing Nightshade grows from rhizomes and adapts well to many soil conditions and is difficult to eliminate as a small section of the rhizome left in the ground will generate a new plant.
-The root system is not a dense mass but spreads far.
+The root system is not a dense mass but spreads far with rooting at stem nodes that lie on the ground.
 It grows best in full sun and moist to mesic conditions.
-You will fine it in marshes, woods, disturbed sites.
+You will find it in marshes, woods, disturbed sites.